sathomas/jsDataV.is/src/text/ch8/04-restapi.md

     },
 ```

 Now we have to decide when and where to call a model's `fetch` method.
-We don't actually need the metrics details for the summary view on the main page of our app; we only need the information if we're creating a Details view.
-That suggests, therefore, that we should only bother getting the data when we create a Details view.
+We don't actually need the metrics details for the summary view on the main page of our app; we should only bother getting the data when we're creating a Details view.
 We can conveniently do that in the view's `initialize` method.

 ``` {.javascript .numberLines}
 Running.Views.Details = Backbone.View.extend({